balusena/logistics/UT-Mart-Sales/README.md

 # What is Tableau?

 **Tableau** is one of the fastest-growing data visualization tools currently being used in the Business Intelligence industry.
-It provides a powerful way to transform raw data into an easily understandable format — even for users with **zero technical or coding knowledge**.
+It provides a powerful way to transform raw data into an easily understandable format ï¿½ even for users with **zero technical or coding knowledge**.
 Tableau helps users create **pictorial and graphical representations** of data, making complex data insights accessible to everyone.

 # UT Mart Sales Analytics